flaxandteal/dp-compose/cantabular-import/helpers/README.md

 * Run `./start-import.sh`

+This will save/append the job id in tmp/id.txt file for use by the apps for examining the Docker logs (see below).

 Alternatively if you have your own script/other source to get a florence token you can pipe the output directly into `go run start-import/main.go`